GLENNXV/CS1XA3/project01/README.md

     * if extEncrypt.log does not exist, alert an error message

 Execution:
-* execute this feature by entering 'enp&dep' as argument1.
+* execute this feature by entering 'encrypt' as argument1.
 * Or follow the instructions instead.

 Reference: some code was taken from [StackExchange](https://unix.stackexchange.com/questions/236029/bash-how-do-you-return-file-extensions?rq=1)